soulspace-org/overarch/doc/usage.md

 Example [State Model](/models/state/model.edn)

 #### State Machine (:state-machine)
 A state machine is the root element for a state machine view.
-It contains the set of states and transistions as value of the *:ct* key
+It contains the set of states and transistions as value of the *:ct* key.

 #### States (:state, :start-state, :end-state)
 A simple state machine has at least one start state, some normal states to model the different states a system can be in, and at least one end state.

-A start state starts the state machine.
-An end state terminates the state machine.
+A start state starts the state machine and an end state terminates the state machine.

-#### Forks and Joins (:fork, :join)
+States can be compound, they can have an internal state machine.
+This is modelled as a set of states and transitions in the *:ct* key, analog to the state machine itself.

 #### Transitions (:transition)
 A transition connects two states and models the input that leads to the transition from the current state (:from) to the next state (:to).

+#### Forks and Joins (:fork-state, :join-state)
+You can split a transition to trigger multiple new states with a fork state.
+A fork has a single input transition and multiple output transitions.

+To join multiple transitions after a fork a join state is used.
+A join has multiple input transitions and a single output transition.

 ### Class Model Elements